 When you are purchasing guinea pigs for sale always buy at least two.
 Guinea pigs are extremely social creatures and require constant companionship.
 A lonely guinea pig can become lonely and depressed.
 This can result in illness and even be fatal.
 Always ensure you have at least two guinea pigs

-Long Or Short Haired Guinea Pigs?
+Long Or Short-Haired Guinea Pigs?

 Short-haired guinea pigs are easier to look after since they require minimal grooming (we groom our short-haired piggie a few times a week) and they are less likely to require a bath unless they get exceptionally dirty.

 Long-haired guinea pigs need more care with daily grooming and frequent baths.
 Our long-haired guinea pig usually has a bath once a month unless she gets very dirty but her fur needs combing daily.
-She also needs the fur around her rear checking to ensure it is free from poo and urine.
+She also needs the fur around her rear checked to ensure it is free from poo and urine.

 Take Care Of Each Other